 Did you know that depression is not the same as sad emotions?
 It’s a state of no emotions.
 It can be brought on by resisting our emotions so long that we get stuck.
 Depression can also have chemical or trauma underpinnings.

 I’m not saying all depression is solved if we just feel our feelings.
 It’s complicated.
 I’ve been there.
-I’ve learned that allowing emotions and connecting with others can help prevent depression.
+I’ve learned that allowing emotions and connecting with others can help prevent depression or lessen depression.